Christian views on the Old Covenant: Council of Jerusalem

 Noted in Acts 15:19-21, James tells the Jewish believers to understand his reasoning for writing letters to Gentile believers when he says, "For Moses has been preached in every city from the earliest times and is read in the synagogues on every Sabbath."
 Knowing the new converts would have to attend a synagogue in order to learn the history of Israel and the Church, James set the Gentile believers up with a beginning attitude of precaution towards those who would preach Moses' Law as a requirement for Gentile believers.

-The Apostolic decree may be a major act of differentiation of the Church from its Jewish roots, the first being the Rejection of Jesus.
-Although the outcome is not inconsistent with the Jewish view on the applicability of Mosaic Law to non-Jews, the Decree created a category of persons who were members of the Christian community (which still considered itself to be part of the Jewish community) who were not considered to be full converts by the wider Jewish community.
-In the wider Jewish community these partial converts were welcomed (a common term for them being God fearers, similar to the modern movement of B'nei Noah, see dual covenant theology), but they as Gentiles were excluded from the Temple proper and certain rituals.
-This created problems especially when the Christian community had become dominated by former Gentiles with less understanding of the reasons for the dispute.
+The Apostolic Decree may be a major act of differentiation of the Church from its Jewish roots, the first being the Rejection of Jesus.

+Although the outcome is consistent with the Jewish view on the applicability of Mosaic Law to non-Jews, the Apostolic Decree created a category of persons who were members of the Christian community (which still considered itself to be part of the Jewish community) who were not considered to be full converts by the wider Jewish community.
+In the wider Jewish community, these partial converts were welcomed (a common term for them being God-fearers, similar to the modern movement of B'nei Noah, see dual covenant theology), but they as Gentiles were excluded from the Temple proper and certain rituals.

+This created problems, especially when the Christian community had become dominated by former Gentiles with less understanding of the reasons for the dispute.